Grahp/Website/pages/Onyx.md

 I have found a lot more synergies with Onyx Splitting, though I've largely forgotten them (whoops!).

 With Onyx splitting, you also don't need joiners, linkers, dedicated prefix and suffix outlines.
-It also makes squishing strokes down easier.
+It also makes squishing strokes down easier, templates galore.

+## Briefing

+Templated briefs are briefs built around theory rules.